 The NFC Forum

 The NFC Forum launched as a non-profit in 2004.
-NFC Forum’s mission is to advance the use of Near-Field Communication technology by developing specifications, ensuring interoperability amongst devices and services and educating the market about NFC technology.
-The usual major technology companies are behind the NFC Forum, such as Apple, Google, Intel, MasterCard, Samsung, Sony and many others.
+NFC Forum’s mission is to advance the use of near-field communication technology by developing specifications, ensuring interoperability amongst devices and services and educating the market about NFC technology.
+Many of the largest technology companies are behind the NFC Forum, such as Apple, Google, Intel, MasterCard, Samsung, Sony and many others.